dplas/document/docs/source/index.rst

 ==========================================================
 Depending on the appropriate playback protection device use-case, integrate with Intertrust's ExpressPlay and Secure Key Manager or AWS Cloudfront content protection mechanisms.

-For Adobe Primteime DRM (Firefox 43+ CDM support), the Bento4 CENC packager supports Primetime encryption for DASH, however ExpressPlay does not support Primetime DRM at this time.
+For Adobe Primteime DRM (Firefox 43+ CDM support), the Bento4 CENC packager supports Primetime encryption for DASH, however neither the Bidah player nor ExpressPlay support Primetime DRM at this time (in development).

 ================================
  ExpressPlay Cloud DRM